-We’re walking through five of the nine pillars of creating a consistent and cohesive brand message for your service based business.
+A brand message is the overarching thread that is woven into every communication piece shared on behalf of your brand.
+Today, we’re walking through five of the nine pillars for creating a consistent and cohesive brand message for your service based business.

 Writing a post about brand messaging has been on my list for at least the last year.
 But I’ve always pushed it back because I was still trying to articulate the topic in my own brain.
 I first wanted to understand what a brand message was clearly enough to explain it to others, before I really started sharing.

 I can happily say that after three-plus years, I have so much more clarity around this often-ambiguous idea of brand messaging.
 However, clearly articulating this idea in a simple and easy-to-understand way is something I’m constantly improving.
 That being said, I believe there are nine main components that go into creating an overarching message for your brand.
-And today, we’re going to cover the first five elements – Ready to dig in?
-Let’s go!
+And today, we’re going to cover the first five elements.
+But first, let’s talk about what a brand message IS.